Science & Technology

 Enhancing our perception of the universe

-Since the beginning of time, Man has been constantly pushing the boundaries of his world.
-From 16th century explorers to 20th century astronomers, they have sailed across celestial waters, taking their dizzying chart-making skills to new heights.
+Since the beginning of time, Man has constantly been pushing the boundaries of his world.
+From 16th-century explorers to 20th-century astronomers, they have sailed across celestial waters, taking their dizzying chart-making skills to new heights.

 At the forefront of technology, they have used increasingly powerful and spectacular telescopes to push our knowledge ever further.

-From Hawaii to Australia via South Africa and China, this film embarks on an incredible human and scientific adventure to the greatest exploration sites on the planet in order to enhance our perception of the universe.
+From Hawaii to Australia via South Africa and China, this film embarks on an incredible human and scientific adventure to the greatest exploration sites on the planet to enhance our perception of the universe.

 DRONES, THE SENTINELS OF THE ENVIRONMENT 52’